vcsaturninus/nc/README.md

 The `-e` or `--encrypt` flag must be passed to enable `TLS` encryption.
-The command line needs to then be further complemented with other suitable options dependening on the mode of authentication: `PSK`, public certificate, or _no authentication_.
+The command line needs to then be further complemented with other suitable options dependening on the mode of authentication: `PSK` or public certificate.

 #### PSK authentication

 PSK or `pre-shared key` authentication, as the name implies, entails the client and server both using the a key that is shared in advance.
 The key is verified/validated simply by the fact that it is what the peer expects (if indeed it is).
+Both client and server use the same exact `PSK`.

-To use `PSK`, the `-p` or `--psk` flag may be used.
+To use `PSK`, the `-p` or `--psk` flag must be specified.
 The argument is either the psk key to use or, if `--psk-from-file` is passed, the name of a file to read the psk _from_.
+The length of the PSK must be a multiple of 2 and is expected to be a hexadecimal string.

 PSK is inherently less secure than certificate-based authentication, but it can be _much_ more convenient (read _easy_/inexpensive), as seen next.